By law, there are several issues you can whistleblow about. These are called 'qualifying disclosures'.

 You will not be protected when making a qualifying disclosure if you:

-• breach legal professional privilege – for example, if you're a legal adviser and learn about something when giving legal advice
+- breach legal professional privilege – for example, if you're a legal adviser and share something you learnt when giving legal advice

 In Scotland, legal professional privilege is sometimes called 'confidentiality as between client and professional legal adviser'.